jayythecracker/CylinderTracker/README.md

 - **Sales**: Sales records with items and payments
 - **Deliveries**: Delivery tracking for cylinders

+### Data Storage Architecture

+The system implements a clean separation of concerns with a repository pattern:

+- **IStorage Interface**: Defines a consistent API for data access operations
+- **DatabaseStorage Class**: Implements the storage interface with Drizzle ORM
+- **Controller Layer**: Uses the storage interface to interact with the database
+- **Service Layer**: Implements business logic using the storage interface

+Each entity (User, Factory, Cylinder, etc.) has corresponding CRUD operations and specialized methods in the storage interface.
+This architecture allows for:

+- Consistent data access patterns
+- Easy testing with mock implementations
+- Clear separation between business logic and data access
+- Clean implementation of transaction management

 ## WebSocket Events

 The system implements real-time updates via WebSocket for the following events: